Remote Learning FAQs

 While the campus libraries are closed, all library materials will be due when students, staff, and faculty are allowed to return to campus.
 All fines will be waived.

 If you need additional help, feel free to contact your Library Dean and Chair:

 What other resources are still available while all campuses are closed?

 During this period of remote learning, you will be able to access the typical on-campus resources online, such as our library, the Student Success Center, the Writing Center, Disability Student Services, Advising & Counseling, Admissions, Enrollment Services, IT HelpDesk and the Food Pantry.
 Read more information on our Learning Remotely site and through Starfish.

 If you need to submit coursework as a Microsoft Word document, use these instructions from Microsoft on downloading a file from OneDrive to be able to submit it so your instructor can see it.

 CCRI has many resources to help you access your courses in Blackboard.
 Start here for an overview of learning remotely using Blackboard, and visit our Blackboard Documentation for Students site for instructions and video tutorials.
+This handy guide also offers some quick start tips for new Blackboard users.
 Finally, visit the IT HelpDesk Portal for our Knowledge Base or to submit an IT Request.